ADIKURWA/ESP32Marauder/IC-Connections.md

 # IC Connections
 There are several ICs which add to the ESP32 Marauder's capabilities.
+For newer versions of the ESP32 Marauder which feature multiple ICs, serial communication is represented in real time by an array of 0603 LEDs in the top right corner of the main PCB.
 The following can be found in amongst the various versions of the ESP32 Marauder:

 ### ESP32 WROOM (32U)
 The ESP32 serves as the main IC in the ESP32 Marauder.
 It drives the display, touch input, internal file system, WiFi, Bluetooth, and interchip communications.
 More information can be found about the ESP32 WROOM from the datasheet [here](https://datasheet.lcsc.com/lcsc/2007061615_Espressif-Systems-ESP32-WROOM-32_C82899.pdf).